philnguyen/examples/README.md

 with source locations as specific as possible.
 By default, each example block has a timeout of 1 second, applied to the entire block.
 To customize the timeout, say, to 4.5 seconds, pass `#:timeout 4.5`.

-## Reminder of semantics involving mutable state
+## Reminder on semantics involving mutable state

 Behind the scene, `with-examples` opens a throw-away "pocket sub-module" that at its compile time, imports the enclosing module and executes arbitrary Racket code.